All MySQL programs compile cleanly for us with no warnings on

 configure: error: installation or configuration problem: C++ compiler cannot create executables.You might also observe problems during compilation related to

-One cause of these problems is that you may not have g++
+One cause of these problems is that you may not have g++, or you may

 the `config.log' file.
 It should contain the exact reason why your C++